mksaraf/kubernetes-lab-tutorial/content/setup.md

     protocol: TCP
 ```

-Note: make sure you have updated in the above file the correct cluster IP ``10.254.3.100`` as we specified in kubelet configuration file for DNS service ``--cluster-dns=10.254.3.100`` option.
+Note: make sure you have updated in the above file the correct cluster IP ``10.32.0.10`` as we specified in kubelet configuration file for DNS service ``--cluster-dns`` option.

 Create the DNS for service discovery